 While each century has seen an average of three pandemics occurring at intervals ranging from ten to fifty years, no one can predict exactly when the next pandemic will take place.

-The WHO will declare a pandemic when human-to-human transmission of a novel influenza virus is confirmed and sustained, and outbreaks occur in several different countries (see WHO Pandemic Phases below).
+The World Health Organization (WHO) will declare a pandemic when human-to-human transmission of a novel influenza virus is confirmed and sustained, and outbreaks occur in several different countries (see WHO Pandemic Phases below).
 The first wave, lasting six to eight weeks, will be followed by a second, possibly more severe wave three to nine months later and possibly a third wave.
 A return to the typical wintertime epidemic cycle may take two to three years.

-The NHS Pandemic Plan builds upon the relationships that have been fostered between Niagara Health System and its community partners, most specifically the Niagara Region Public Health Department.
-The development of an influenza pandemic response plan for Niagara is the result of a tremendous amount of communication, collaboration, integration and partnership with key agencies, and the NHS has been able to build upon these relationships in order to develop a response plan that is coordinated and integrated.
+The Niagara Health Pandemic Plan builds upon the relationships that have been fostered between Niagara Health and its community partners, most specifically the Niagara Region Public Health Department.
+The development of an influenza pandemic response plan for Niagara is the result of a tremendous amount of communication, collaboration, integration and partnership with key agencies, and Niagara Health has been able to build upon these relationships in order to develop a response plan that is coordinated and integrated.

-The NHS pandemic influenza plan is a living document, which will continue to be updated as new information becomes available.
+The Niagara Health Pandemic Influenza Plan is a living document, which will continue to be updated as new information becomes available.
 It will require modification as new information from various sources (provincial, federal, regional) evolves.
 It is based upon and reflects what was known at the time of drafting.